-A Representative Director shall select candidates suitable for the positions of Senior Management, Directors (excluding Directors who are Audit & Supervisory Committee Members) and Directors who are Audit & Supervisory Committee Members in accordance with the above Policies.
+A Representative Director shall select candidates suitable for the positions of Senior Management, Directors and Corporate Auditors in accordance with the above Policies.

-Deliberation shall be made on whether the selection made is adequate or not at the Nomination Advisory Committee established under the Board of Directors, consisting mainly of Outside Directors.
-The Committee shall give advice to the Board of Directors meetings on electing Senior Management or nominating candidates for Directors (excluding Directors who are Audit & Supervisory Committee Members) and Directors who are Audit & Supervisory Committee Members, and a decision shall be made at the Board of Directors meetings based on such advice.
-Directors (excluding Directors who are Audit & Supervisory Committee Members) and Directors who are Audit & Supervisory Committee Members shall be elected by a resolution of a General Meeting of Shareholders.
+Deliberation shall be made on whether the selection made is adequate or not at the Nomination Advisory Committee established under the Board of Directors, consisting mainly of Outside Directors and Outside Corporate Auditors.
+The Committee shall give advice to the Board of Directors meetings on electing Senior Management or nominating candidates for Directors and Corporate Auditors, and a decision shall be made at the Board of Directors meetings based on such advice.
+Directors and Corporate Auditors shall be elected by a resolution of a General Meeting of Shareholders.